Chapter Two, Part Four: Tiger Moth

 Chapter One, Part One: A Beginning, Of Sorts

-From the very first day of the war, right up until the final week of hostilities in Europe more than five and a half years later, Royal Air Force Bomber Command operated on nearly every date in the calendar.
+From the very first day of the Second World War, right up until the final week of hostilities in Europe more than five and a half years later, Royal Air Force Bomber Command operated on nearly every date in the calendar.
 It fought an exceptionally long war.

 It was an exceptionally dangerous one, too.
 More than 125,000 aircrew served in Bomber Command; of those, at least 55,573 were killed in action or training.
 Thousands of the bombers that took off on bombing raids failed to return; from the majority of bombers that were lost there were no survivors.